RTEMS/rtems-docs/bsp_howto/miscellanous_support.rst

 All members of the Timing Test Suite are designed to run *WITHOUT* the Clock Device Driver installed.
-This increases the predictability of the tests’ execution as well as avoids occassionally including the overhead of a clock tick interrupt in the time reported.
+This increases the predictability of the tests' execution as well as avoids occassionally including the overhead of a clock tick interrupt in the time reported.
 Because of this it is sometimes possible to use the clock tick interrupt source as the source of this test interrupt.
 On other architectures, it is